yxuco/be_sample/README.md

  - BETestClient: Java helper functions for wrapping and executing BE unit tests as Java jUnit tests;
  - BETestLib: BE projlib designed to provide an HTTP service for processing jUnit test requests; This sample demonstrates the approach of implementing BE unit tests inside the BE project, and driving the tests using a jUnit wrapper;  It also demonstrates the use of Maven to build BE projlibs;
  - SimpleHTTP: BE sample to demonstrate the approach of implementing BE unit tests in Java, and executing jUnit tests using API-mode of BE engines.

+Besides, Jacoco code-coverage report is also generated for BETestLib, which is in be/BETestLib/target/jacoco/reports/BETestLib/index.html.

 ## The author